gmiwoj/Windows-Display-Orientation-Script/README.md

 ### disclaimer :

-i didn't write 90% this code myself, i barely know how it works. i just mashed various pieces of code that worked for me found on the internet and modified some parts to my needs. sharing it now with anyone that finds it useful.
+i didn't write 90% this code myself, i barely know how most of it works. i just mashed various pieces of code that worked for me found on the internet and modified some parts to my needs. sharing it now with anyone that finds it useful.